nystudio107/craft-scripts/README.md

 It will also back up the Craft `userphotos` and `rebrand` directories from `craft/storage` by default.
 The directories it will backup are specified in `LOCAL_CRAFT_FILE_DIRS`

 See the **Automated Script Execution** section below for details on how to run this automatically

 See [Mitigating Disaster via Website Backups](https://nystudio107.com/blog/mitigating-disaster-via-website-backups) for a detailed writeup.

+### restore_db.sh

+The `restore_db.sh` restores the local database to the database dumb passed in via command line argument.
+It backs up your local database before doing the restore.

+You can pass in either a path to a `.sql` file or ` .gz` file to `restore_db.sh`, and it will do the right thing based on the file type.

+See [Mitigating Disaster via Website Backups](https://nystudio107.com/blog/mitigating-disaster-via-website-backups) for a detailed writeup.